USS President (1800): Capture

 Making several attempts to close on Endymion, Decatur discovered that President's damage limited her maneuverability, allowing Endymion to anticipate, and draw away from, positions favorable for boarding.
 Faced with this new dilemma, Decatur ordered bar and chain shot fired to disable Endymion's sails and rigging, the idea being to shake his pursuer and allow President to proceed to a safe port without being followed.
 At noon, Endymion, being the much better sailer, was close-hauled, outpacing her squadron and leaving them behind.
 At 2 pm, she gained on President and took position on the American ship's quarter, shooting into President as she tried to escape.
 Endymion was able to rake President three times and did considerable damage to her; by contrast, President primarily directed her fire at Endymion's rigging in order to slow her down during the two-hour engagement.

 Finally at 7:58 pm, President ceased fire and hoisted a light in her rigging, indicating that she had surrendered.
 Endymion ceased firing on the defeated American ship but did not board to take possession of her prize, due to a lack of undamaged boats.
 Endymion's foresails had been damaged in the engagement and while she hove to for repairs, Decatur took advantage of the situation and, despite having struck, made off to escape at 8:30 pm; Endymion, hastily completed repairs and resumed the chase at 8:52 pm.

 President drew away while her crew made hurried repairs of their own.
 Within two hours, one of her lookouts spotted the remainder of the enemy squadron drawing near.
 President continued her escape attempt, but by nightfall HMS Pomone and Tenedos had caught up and began firing broadsides.
 Realizing his situation, Decatur surrendered President again, just before midnight.

 As HMS President

 Now in possession of the Royal Navy, President and her crew were ordered to proceed to Bermuda with Endymion.
 During the journey, they encountered a dangerous gale.
-The storm destroyed President's masts and strained Endymions timbers so badly that all the upper-deck guns were thrown overboard to prevent her from sinking.
+The storm destroyed President's masts and strained her timbers so badly that all the upper-deck guns were thrown overboard to prevent her from sinking.